codership/documentation/galeracluster/source/architecture.rst

 The internal architecture of Galera Cluster revolves around four components:

 - **Database Management System (DBMS)** The database server that runs on the individual node.
-Galera Cluster can use MySQL, MariaDB or Percona XtraDB.
+Galera Cluster can use MySQL or MariaDB.

 - **wsrep API** The interface and the responsibilities for the database server and replication provider.
 It consists of: